alburezg/rsocsim_workshop_paa/README.md

 about kinship dynamics.

-In previous research, SOCSIM has been especially helpful for studying kin loss in connection with mortality change (include citations).
-Here we will focus on a simple example, changes in the probability of experiencing the loss of a parent over time.
-We will define as our reference group children aged 0-17 and alive in a given year: thus, the sample frame will change in each year.
+In previous research, SOCSIM has been especially helpful for studying kin loss in connection with mortality change Snyder et al. (2022).
+Here we will focus on a simple example, changes in the rate of experiencing the loss of a relative over time.
+We will define as our reference group women aged 25-39 and alive in a given year: thus, the sample frame will change in each year.
+Note that the denominator is all women, not just those with a relative alive.

 In our code, we will approach this by writing a function that we will loop over each year of interest.
-The function will take in a year, look for the individuals of the relevant age who are alive that year, identify the years of death of their parents, and then calculate the proportion of our sample who experienced a loss.
+The function will take in a year, look for the individuals of the relevant age who are alive that year, identify the years of death of their kin, and then calculate the proportion of our sample who experienced a loss.
+The code is a simplified version of functions used in a previous research paper (Snyder et al. 2022).

 ### 3.1.
 Getting our estimates